konnov/protocols-made-fun/_posts/2025-06-07-lean-epfd-completeness.md

 impatient, the complete proofs can be found in [PropositionalProofs.lean][].
 See [Section 3][proving-completeness] for detailed explanations.

 It took me about 35 hours to finish the proof of strong completeness.
 I remember to have a working proof for a *pair* of processes $p$ and $q$ after the 25 hour mark already.
 However, the property in the book is formulated over all processes, not just a pair.
 Proving the property over all processes took me about additional 10 hours.
-This actually required more advanced Lean proof mechanics and solving a few curious proof challenges with crashing processes.
+This actually required more advanced Lean proof mechanics and solving a few curious proof challenges with crashing processes, e.g., [how we define them][crashed processes].
 Also, bear in mind that this was literally my first proof of temporal properties in Lean.
 I believe that the next protocol would require less time.

 Below is the nice diagram that illustrates the dependencies between the theorems (green) and lemmas (yellow) that I had to prove, culminating in the theorem